 where $\alpha$ is the learning rate, $s, a$ are the current state and action, and $s', a'$ are the next state and action.
 The quantity $r + \gamma \max Q(s', a')$ is the target, $Q(s, a)$ is the current estimate, and $r + \gamma \max Q(s', a') -Q(s,a)$ is the TD error.

-Note that $Q(s', a')$ and $Q(s, a)$ are instantiations with different inputs for the same function $Q$.
-This function $Q$ can be approximated by deep neural networks.
-Deep Q-Network (DQN) \cite{DBLP:journals/nature/MnihKSRVBGRFOPB15} is a classic example of this kind.
-DQN approximates the action-value functions by minimizing the loss between the target value function and the estimated value function:
+Note that $Q(s', a')$ and $Q(s, a)$ are instantiations of the same function $Q$, with different inputs.
+We therefore can approximate the same function $Q$ for both of them with {\bf supervised machine learning}.
+Deep Q-Network (DQN) (\citet{DBLP:journals/nature/MnihKSRVBGRFOPB15}) is an example of this kind.
+DQN approximates the Q-function by minimizing the loss between the target Q-function and the estimated Q-function:

-where parameter $\theta_i^-$ is kept a few steps behind $\theta_i$.
-At each step, DQN chooses the action with the highest action-value at a probability of $1-\epsilon$, and the rest actions equally likely to share $\epsilon$.
-It then samples a batch of state transitions from a replay buffer to learn the $Q$ function as in Eq. \ref{eq-dqn}.
-DQN further improves its training process by double q-learning to stabilize the moving target problem.
+where $r + \gamma \max_{a'} Q(s',a'| \theta_i^-)$ is the target Q-function, parameterized by $\theta_i^-$, and $Q(s, a| \theta_i )$ is the predicted Q-function, parameterized by $\theta_i$.
+Note that $\theta_i^-$ is kept a few steps behind $\theta_i$ to avoid the ``moving target'' problem (\citet{DBLP:journals/nature/MnihKSRVBGRFOPB15}).
+At each step, with probability $1-\epsilon$, DQN chooses the action with the highest action-value and equally likely the remaining actions.
+It then samples a batch of state transitions from a replay buffer to learn the $Q$-function again.
+DQN has successful applications in games, robotics, and many AI applications.

-The use of value-based RL for DS could be traced back to the 2000s. \citet{DBLP:conf/cikm/Leuski00} defined state, $s_t$, as the inter-document similarities and action, $a_t$, as the next document to examine.
+Using value-based RL for DS can be traced back to the 2000s. \citet{DBLP:conf/cikm/Leuski00} defined the state as the inter-document similarities and action as the following document to examine.
 The $Q$ function, parameterized by $\theta$, was updated via TD learning and the update rule was